 Nuclear power plants

-Nuclear power plants are responsible for transforming the energy stored in the nucleus of atoms to convert it to electricity.
+Nuclear power plants are responsible for transforming the energy stored in the nucleus of atoms to convert it to electrical energy.

 Operation of a nuclear power plant

-The most important part is made in the nuclear reactor.
-Nuclear fuel rods are deposited in the nuclear reactor nuclear rods (usually uranium or plutonium) fuel are deposited and by projecting a neutron begins to generate a series of physical and chemical chain reactions that release a lot of heat energy.
+The most important part is done in the nuclear reactor.
+Nuclear fuel rods are deposited in the nuclear reactor (usually uranium or plutonium) and, by projection of a neutron, a series of physical and chemical chain reactions are generated that release a large amount of thermal energy.

-The thermal energy generated in the nuclear reactor is used to heat water into steam at high pressure.
-The steam obtained will be responsible to operate a large turbine, which are connected to a dynamo will generate electricity.
+The thermal energy generated in the nuclear reactor is used to heat water and convert it to high pressure steam.
+The steam obtained will be responsible for operating large turbines, which connected to a dynamo, will generate electricity.

 The nuclear fuel used in nuclear power plants is uranium or plutonium.

-Uranium is a mineral, not very abundant, which is extracted from Earth.
-It has a very unstable structure and is very easy to change its atomic structure.
-This property is ideal for use, since precisely the aim is to change its atomic structure.
-Even before use in a nuclear power plant is passed through a processing plant where nuclear fuel is enriched and becomes even more unstable.
+Uranium is a mineral, not very abundant, that is extracted from Earth.
+It has a very unstable structure and it is very easy for it to change its atomic structure.
+This property is ideal for use, since precisely, what is intended is to change its atomic structure.
+Even before being used in a nuclear power plant, it passes through a nuclear fuel processing plant where it is enriched and becomes even more unstable.

-The amount of energy obtained per gram of uranium is very high, but still, the Earth has limited uranium reserves that do not regenerate.
-For this reason, nuclear energy is considered a source of non-renewable energy.
+The amount of energy that is obtained per gram of uranium is very high, but even so, the Earth has limited reserves of uranium that do not regenerate.
+For this reason, nuclear energy is considered a non-renewable source of energy.

 The other material used is plutonium.
 Plutonium is not found in nature, it is a material obtained artificially.
-It is a waste of nuclear fission reactions with uranium.
+It is a residue of nuclear fission reactions with uranium.

 Advantages and disadvantages of the use of nuclear energy

-- The weather conditions do not affect the production of electrical energy obtained.
+- The weather conditions do not influence the production of electrical energy obtained.
 Thanks to this, an electricity production planning can be established.

-- Although few accidents occur, accidents occurring are extremely dangerous to the environment and public health.
+- Although there are few accidents, the accidents produced are extremely dangerous for the environment and public health.

 - Nuclear power plants are a potential target for attacks.

-- The management of nuclear waste generated is not very well resolved and takes millions of years to lose its radioactivity.
+- The management of the nuclear waste they generate is not very well resolved and it takes millions of years to lose their radioactivity.